yjzzjy4/6.824/README.md

 > For example, if you have already voted in the current term, and an incoming `RequestVote` RPC has a higher term that you, you should *first* step down and adopt their term (thereby resetting `votedFor`), and *then* handle the RPC...

-- For cause 0:

-    You should *first* step down and adopt a higher term.
+- You should *first* step down and adopt a higher term.

-- For cause 1:

-    Validating the server's Identity (it could step down after received a reply from previous `AppendEntries RPC`) before send a new `AppendEntries RPC` to other server.
+- Validating the server's Identity (it could step down after received a reply from previous `AppendEntries RPC`) before send a new `AppendEntries RPC` to other server.

 ### Part 2C